quixio/car-data-dashboard/README.md

 First, we need to get data into Python using Data catalogue API and Connect feature of the portal.

 **Steps**:
 1) Go to Visualize in the portal and select data to visualize.
-If you don't have any data, use another code example [car-data-sample](https://github.com/quixai/car-data-sample)
+If you don't have any data in data cataloque, use another code example [car-data-sample](https://github.com/quixai/car-data-sample)
-2) Click Connect button
+2) Click **Connect** button
 3) Select Python as a language
 4) Copy code to your dashboard project